-(bear with me, it’s been about 8 years since I’ve eaten them, sadly)
+(bear with me, it’s been about 8 years since I’ve eaten them, sadly!)

-So what’s my version like?
+So what’s Mark’s version like?

 It is that.
 I’m talking about the sentence above.
 No, the sentence above that!
 I promise you, it is just identical in almost every way.

-Anyway, here’s my gluten free Singapore noodles recipe…
+Ok, so here’s my gluten free Singapore noodles recipe…

 Gluten Free Singapore Noodles Recipe (low FODMAP)